- Jillian Hart

 Jillian has tutored, lectured, and taught on a variety of courses at the University of Edinburgh since 2015.
 She is currently the senior tutor on the Designing and Doing Social Research course and is also teaching the Research Design in Politics and International Relations course too.
 She has taught on a variety of Social Science based courses and for several years running now she has been nominated for 'University Tutor of the Year' award for two years running.

-She has further held a variety of research assistant posts in a number of institutions across Scotland, which have examined a range of topics.
+Jillian has also held a variety of research posts in a number of institutions across Scotland, which have examined a range of topics.

-Jillian is currently finishing her PhD Doctoral thesis, which focuses on methodological innovation and exploring new ways of investigation.
-This thesis explores methodological innovation by way of combining three discrete methods; documentary analysis, biographical interviewing, and social network mapping.
+Jillian's Doctoral thesis focuses on methodological innovation and exploring new ways of investigation.
+The thesis explores methodological innovation by way of combining three discrete methods; documentary analysis, biographical interviewing, and qualitative social network mapping.
 The research examines the three methods individually and in combination, by way of a case study.
 The case study is of the academic career of the prominent British Sociologist Professor Ann Oakley.
 Researching Oakley’s career is considered as a case study of what can be accomplished by being innovative but also considering the limitations, challenges and what obstacles must be overcome, when using this particular combination of contrasting methods, individually and in combination, to investigate a social phenomenon.